almurn/angularjs-my-contacts/README.md

 # myContacts AngularJS App

-A simple contacts AngularJS app built starting from Angular Seed.
+A simple contacts AngularJS app built starting from Angular Seed and Firebase.